 Now you can compose a new email and then send an encrypted email using Send Private or Make Private button in the email toolbar.

 In addition to that, you can also use its system tray icon to use more options.
 For example, you can right-click on its tray icon and access private email addresses, change password set during setup, make clipboard entry private, enable/disable remember of passwords, etc.

 These are two free add-ins that might come in handy to send encrypted emails from Outlook desktop clients.
-If you are already using the built-in encryption feature of Outlook and happy with it, then it’s good.
-Otherwise, you can give a try to these email encryption add-ins for Microsoft Outlook.
+If you are already using the built-in encryption feature of Outlook and are happy with it, then it’s good.
+Otherwise, you can try these email encryption add-ins for Microsoft Outlook.